 Most people now have their pets privately cremated.
 Our cremation service Patch and Purr is very highly regarded and gives caring and prompt service.
 A metal tracking disk is applied to each pet that is being cremated so that you can track the journey.

-There are three cremation options
+There are several cremation options

 If you do not wish private cremation for your pet but instead wish a group burial the cost of this care is the euthanasia charge plus between $50 and $100 depending on the size of your pet.